SpeedyWeather/SpeedyWeather.jl/docs/src/setups.md

 nothing # hide
 ```

-The Jablonowski-Williamson baroclinic wave test case using the [Primitive equation model](@ref)
+The Jablonowski-Williamson baroclinic wave test case[^JW06] using the [Primitive equation model](@ref)
 particularly the dry model, as we switch off all physics with `physics=false`.
-We want to use 8 vertical levels, and a lower resolution of T31 on a [full Gaussian grid](@ref FullGaussianGrid)
+We want to use 8 vertical levels, and a lower resolution of T31 on a [full Gaussian grid](@ref FullGaussianGrid).
 The Jablonowski-Williamson initial conditions are in `ZonalWind`, the orography
 is just a `ZonalRidge`.
-There is no forcing and the initial conditions are just
+There is no forcing and the initial conditions are
 baroclinically unstable which kicks off a wave propagating eastward.
 This wave becomes obvious when visualised with